 Dedicating entity: The organization that performs the dedication process.
 Dedication may be performed by the manufacturer of the item, a third-party dedicating entity, and/or the licensee itself.
 The dedicating entity is responsible for identifying and evaluating deviations, reporting defects and failures to comply for the dedicated item, and maintaining auditable records of the dedication process.
 (10 CFR Part 21)

 Dedication: An acceptance process undertaken to provide reasonable assurance that a commercial-grade item to be used as a basic component will perform its intended safety function and, in this respect, is deemed equivalent to an item designed and manufactured under an Appendix B, quality assurance program.
-(10 CFR Part 21)
+(Source: 10 CFR Part 21) When applied to basic components the term “designed and manufactured” means controlled under a quality assurance program complying with Appendix B to 10 CFR Part 50.

 Engineering Judgment: A process of logical reasoning performed by a qualified individual that leads from stated premises to a conclusion.
 This process should be supported by sufficient documentation to permit verification by a qualified individual.